 The next largest portion of the Medical Center's assets is current assets.
 As of September 30, 2016 and 2015, current assets represented 46.5% and 37.0%, respectively of total assets.
 Total current assets increased by \$22.5 million.
-The increase was mainly due to increases in the Medical Center's cash, net accounts receivable, and other current assets of \$14.8 million, \$6.6 million, and \$933 thousand, respectively.
+The increase was mainly due to increases in the Medical Center's cash and cash equivalents, net accounts receivables, and other current assets of \$14.8 million, \$6.6 million, and \$933 thousand, respectively.